Press Releases

 View More

-CUREXO received approval from Japan's PMDA
+Approval from Japan's PMDA

 On March 17, CUREXO received approval from Japan's Pharmaceuticals and Medical Devices Agency(PMDA) for the manufacturing and sales of CUVIS-joint, a robotic system for artificial joint surgery.
 As a result, We will begin sales of the CUVIS-joint in Japan through KYOCERA Global, who holds the exclusive distribution rights in the country.